Skip to content

 Land and Buildings

 Barforth Hall is an exceptional rural estate, offering a unique blend of agricultural productivity, breathtaking natural beauty, and tremendous potential for lifestyle, sporting, and diversification ventures.
-The property is set within a private, ring-fenced landscape that combines the charm of traditional English countryside with the functionality of a modern working farm.
+Lot 2 comprises of approximately 30.47 acres (12.33 hectares) of productive grassland.

 Diversification Opportunities